beaconsproject/movement_explorer/docs/datasets.md

 ## Dataset requirements

 The Movement Explorer comes with a demo dataset that can be used to explore the functionality of the app.
-Alternatively, you can upload your own data, which should consist of two input files:
+Alternatively, you can upload your own data, which should consist of three input files:

 ### Input 1: Animal movement data